polito-WA1-2025-exam/labs-30-lode/README.md

         activeTime TEXT NOT NULL,
         color TEXT NOT NULL

-### NOTE: name can be used directly as a primary key since only 1 copy of each animal type is possible
+#### NOTE: name can be used directly as a primary key since only 1 copy of each animal type is possible.

-...
+- Each animal has a **unique** combination of all the attributes, so that the questions can lead in the end to **only** 1 animal.

+- There are 3 levels of difficulty: *easy, normal, hard*.

+  - easy: displays 12 animals
+  - normal: displays 24 animals
+  - hard: displays 36 animals